natenka/pyneng-book-en/docs/source/exercises/04_exercises.rst

 Task 4.6
 ~~~~~~~~~~~

-Process ospf_route string and display information to standard output stream as:
+Process the ospf_route string and print the information to the stdout as follows:

 ::